perrutquist/NamedVecs.jl/README.md

 # Note

-It seems [ComponentArrays.jl](https://github.com/jonniedie/ComponentArrays.jl) does exactly what this package was intened to do, so it is not likely that it will be developed further.
+It seems [ComponentArrays.jl](https://github.com/jonniedie/ComponentArrays.jl) does exactly what this package was intened to do, so it is not likely that NamedVecs.jl will be developed further.

 # What are NamedVecs ?